Hannah & Richard: Weddings at Gibbon Bridge

-Why did you choose Mitton hall for your wedding?
+What made you choose Gibbon Bridge for your wedding?

 As we both grew up as children Hannah in The New Forest and Richard on the family farm we both have fond memories and love being in the countryside and fresh air.
 Now that we live in Australia we wanted to have a wedding that incorporated one thing we miss about living back in England, which is the English Countryside.
 We immediately fell in love with the The Gibbon Bridge Hotel as it offered everything we dreamt our wedding reception venue would have.
 The Gibbon Bridge Hotel allowed us to have a quaint traditional English country wedding reception after our church wedding.
 It has beautiful gardens with a backdrop of the rolling countryside along with very friendly staff and has a intimate and relaxed vibe.